Azure-Samples/contoso-chat/README.md

 ---
-name: Contoso Chat Retail copilot with Azure AI
+name: Contoso Chat - RAG-based Retail copilot with Azure AI Studio
-description: Build, evaluate and deploy a RAG-based retail copilot with promptflow on Azure AI
+description: Use Azure AI Studio to build, evaluate and deploy, a retail copilot using the Retrieval Augmented Generation (RAG) pattern with Prompflow flex-flow and Prompty assets.
 languages:
 - python
 - bicep
 - azdeveloper
+- prompty
 products:
 - azure-openai
 - azure-cognitive-search